KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 You can use a ``DictationService`` to perform dictation where microphone access is available, such as in an app.

 Since dictation may stop at any time, for instance by silence, the service must describe how to access the result.
-For instance, the StandardDictationService in KeyboardKit Pro will continously update a ``DictationContext`` to let you observe the dictated text.
+For instance, the **ProDictationService** in KeyboardKit Pro will continously update a ``DictationContext`` to let you observe the dictated text.

 A dictation service can call ``DictationService/requestDictationAuthorization()`` to ask the user for the required permissions before starting a dictation operation.
 You can call this function manually as well, to avoid interrupting the first dictation operation with alerts.